pixielabs/handbook/03-project-delivery/07-deploying.md

    to be run manually e.g. one-off rake tasks, and document them in the description too so you don't forget.
 2. Let the project team know on Slack you're preparing a deploy.
+3. Before deploying, liaise with another developer on the project to ensure there are no impending merges that might conflict with your deployment.
+   This step helps to mitigate the risk of simultaneous merges, especially from main to production, that might inadvertently escalate the scope of deployment.
-3. Wait for CI to pass the commit you're merging.
+4. Wait for CI to pass the commit you're merging.
-4. Merge the PR.
+5. Merge the PR.
-5. Wait for CI to pass the merge commit (you can watch this on GitHub).
+6. Wait for CI to pass the merge commit (you can watch this on GitHub).
-6. Once CI passes the merge commit, the deploy should start on Heroku and you should see it on the Heroku dashboard for that app.
+7. Once CI passes the merge commit, the deploy should start on Heroku and you should see it on the Heroku dashboard for that app.
 Keep one eye on it.

 Once deployment finishes, let the project team know it's live and run any